Concrete Manholes Construction andInnovation

 The Enviromental Advantages

-The system also yields environmental advantages as less concrete is used, there is less waste and less excavated material is disposed to landfill.
+The system also yields environmental advantages as less concrete is used, there is less waste and less excavated material is disposed of in landfill.
 An annual saving of over 22,000 tonnes of CO2e is estimated in the UK if all manholes manufactured by members of The British Precast Drainage Association changed to the new precast base system.

 UK Water companies have embraced the new precast manhole base system and given their acceptance to use the design for new projects in lieu of traditional in-situ construction and full acceptance is anticipated throughout the UK.